DDrew73/491h/labs/lab6/lab6.md

 ## Extensions
 - Make it so that your virtual "ball" can jump over walls if you press a button.
-- Add a moving obstacle (a "monster") which the player cannot touch.
 - Procedurally generate new mazes without having to specify them beforehand.

 ## Instructions